Because the child’s efforts are sometimes very slight, ventilators need to be sensitive enough to detect their inspiratory trigger.

 - Stellar ventilators allow clinicians to use the PAC mode, which ensures a specified breath rate and inspiratory time.

-- Alternatively, Stellar and VPAP devices (on the S9 platform) allow clinicians to set the Ti Min, which will ensure a minimum inspiratory time in S and ST modes.
+- Alternatively, Stellar (in the Lumis™ series) allow clinicians to set the Ti Min, which will ensure a minimum inspiratory time in S and ST modes.

 Paediatric patients are often prescribed an oximeter.

-- Stellar ventilators and VPAP devices (on the S9 platform) offer an integrated oximeter with alarms.
+- Stellar ventilators offer an integrated oximeter with alarms.
 The integrated oximeter simplifies the carer’s routine because there are fewer devices to carry around and learn how to operate.

 It is important for families of children on NIV to participate in normal activities and excursions that promote bonding and quality of life.

-- Stellar, Elisée 150, and VS III ventilators are equipped with an internal battery for extra mobility.
+- Stellar ventilators are equipped with an internal battery for extra mobility.

 - Additionally, many ResMed ventilators can accommodate the ResMed Power Station II (RPS II), which can provide from eight to sixteen hours* of battery duration (based on whether one or two batteries are used).